SirTheGriff/CodeLou_FEWD_Project/README.md

 ## Custom JavaScript Functions
 I used 3 to 4 different sources for some of the JavaScript, either for big ideas or small aspects of the code that I couldn't get to work on my own.
 However the majority was done by me, trial and error.
 I left most of the trial and error code at the bottom, commented out, to show the progess and ideas that didn't work.

+The game pieces are randomized every time it is loaded or the "reset" button is clicked.
+Also, the game generates bubbles based on the number in the array.
+So, if I add or remove images to the image array, the game will adjust accordingly.